vaasanthini/python/README.md

-# a repo to store all the pyhton programs including practice questions
+# a repo to store all the python programs including practice questions